stephenfletchtek/bank-tech-test/README.md

 ## Design overview

+I have chosen to code this tech-test in ruby.

 A persons money is held in a bank account where they can deposit, withdraw, and check statements amongst other activities.
 A 'BankAccount' class can fulfill these requirements.